Manager of Youth Programs

-- A minimum of three years of professional experience in an arts organization working in arts education; four-year undergraduate degree or equivalent experience required
+- A minimum of a four-year undergraduate college degree and three years of relevant professional experience in an arts organization or school working in arts education.

-- Experience working with school music teachers, teaching artists, and students
+- Experience working with school music teachers/teaching artists, parents, and students.

-- Knowledge and interest in El Sistema and other youth orchestra programs
+- Knowledge and interest in El Sistema and other youth music programs.

-- Knowledge of state or national learning standards a plus
+- Knowledge of state and national learning standards.

 - Use of an office phone, computer and internet is required.